jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 ---

 Devil's Dome Loop is located in the Pasayten Wilderness which overlaps with the North Cascades National Park.
-We started September 18th at the Canyon Creek Trailhead just off Highway 20, which has a large gravel lot for parking, an outhouse, and a stream flowing beside it when we were there.
+We started September 18th at the Canyon Creek Trailhead right off Highway 20, which has a large gravel lot for parking, an outhouse, and a stream flowing beside it when we were there.
 To park at the trailhead requires a Northwest Forest Pass, although other passes may also be valid.

 Since it was later in the season we only saw a couple other cars in the parking lot that happened to belong to hunters.
 We later found out that September 15th through the 25th is known as the "High Hunt" when hunters come out to hunt the deer that go up near the tree line during that time of year.